Psychiatrist says Sandy Hook parents fear for their lives

 The trial is in Texas because Jones lives in Austin and his media company, Free Speech Systems, is based there.
 The company filed for federal bankruptcy protection, though defense attorneys say that should not disrupt the trial, which is in its second week.

-Free Speech Systems, which operates InfoWars, listed $14.3 million in assets.
+Free Speech Systems, which operates Infowars, listed $14.3 million in assets.
 That includes almost $1.16 million in cash and almost $1.6 million in property and equipment, as of May 31.

 It also listed $79 million in liabilities, with a $54 million debt owed to PQPR Holdings.